Can a renovated court house make a fun family home? You be the judge... | Ideal Home

 A small courtyard provides adequate outdoor space to enjoy.

-The Old Court House seen here in it’s former glory.
+The Old Court House seen here in its former glory.
 The court house dates back to 1858.

 Related: Take a look around this stunning renovated home in Bath

-This quirky old court house is on the market with Savills, with an asking price of £895,000.
+This quirky Old Court House is on the market with Savills, with an asking price of £895,000.

 The jury is out on this one.